Rasmusdas/SocietyRP_Rasmusdas/README.md

 You can contact me on discord.
 My discord name is Rasmusdas#6969 (the end might change to something like #1337, just incase i don't keep this updated)
 When you contact me send me a screenshot of the problem and tell me what you have tried to do to fix it.

-If you just contact me saying something like "help me pls your script doesn't work" without providing context i will block you.
+If you just contact me saying something like "help me pls your script doesn't work" without providing context I will block you.